 The Graduate Student-at-Large program in Arts & Sciences at Washington University in St. Louis provides an opportunity for qualified individuals who have earned a bachelor's degree to register for day and evening courses in Arts & Sciences on a non-degree basis.
-This program is coordinated by University College, the continuing education and professional studies division of Arts & Sciences at Washington University.
+This program is coordinated by University College, the continuing education and professional studies division at Washington University.

 Policies and Procedures